Drew Weissman

 Brilliant: You just heard Nobel Prize Conversations.
 If you’d like to learn more about Drew Weissman, you can go to nobelprize.org where you’ll find a wealth of information about the prizes and the people behind the discoveries.

 Nobel Prize Conversations is a podcast series with Adam Smith, a co-production of Filt and Nobel Prize Outreach.
 The producer for this episode was Karin Svensson.
 The editorial team also includes Andrew Hart, Olivia Lundqvist, and me, Claire Brilliant.
-Brilliant music by Epidemic sound.
+Music by Epidemic sound.
+If you would like to explore the journey of another laureate whose work has significant implications for medicine listen to our earlier episode with chemistry laureate Emmanuelle Charpentier.
 You can find previous seasons and conversations on Acast or wherever you listen to podcasts.
 Thanks for listening.

 Nobel Prize Conversations is produced in cooperation with Fundación Ramón Areces.